darsh200214/Blind-assist-using-ML---Object-detection-and-voice-feedback/README.md

 Steps to execute :

 1. Download the code in a zip file from github repository
-2. Extracted the downloaded zip file
+2. Extract the downloaded zip file
 3. Download yolov3.weights file from the below link

    This file was too large for github repository